jaalto/project--shell-script-performance-and-portability/README.md

 > `ksh`, which doesn't natively support
 > the `local` keyword.

+> **Briefly about [Z shell]**.
+From a
+> shell scripting and portability point
+> of view, [zsh] is less relevant than
+> POSIX sh or [Bash].
+The vast majority
+> of servers are Linux-based, where Bash
+> and sh are the de facto default
+> shells.
+While Zsh is popular for
+> interactive use on macOS, it is not
+> generally used when writing scripts
+> intended for wide portability across
+> different servers and Linux
+> distributions.
+In this document zsh is
+> not considered fro shell shell
+> scripting.

 In Linux-like systems, for well-rounded shell scripting, Bash is the sensible choice for data manipulation in memory,